 A herniated disc can irritate the surrounding nerves, which can cause pain, numbness, or weakness in an arm or leg.
 On the other hand, many people experience no symptoms from a herniated disk.
 Therefore, most people who have a herniated disc will not need surgery to correct the problem.

 Most herniated disks occur in the lower back (lumbar spine), although they can also occur in the neck (cervical spine).
 Most common symptoms of a herniated disk:

-Numbness or tingling: A herniated disk can feel like numbness or tingling in the body part served by the affected nerves.
+Numbness or tingling: A herniated disk can feel numb or tingling in the body part served by the affected nerves.

 Weakness: Muscles served by the affected nerves tend to weaken.
 This may cause stumbling or impair the ability to lift or hold items.

 Someone can have a herniated disc without knowing.
-Herniated discs sometimes show up on spinal images of people who have no symptoms of a disc problem.
-For Answers to any questions you may have please call Dr. Jimenez at 915-850-0900
+Herniated disks sometimes show up on spinal images of people who have no symptoms of a disc problem.

 Bulging discs usually present in the lower back.
 Chiropractic studies have shown that the L4 and L5 segments are more… Read More